 Fluffy, flavorful Baked Strawberry Donuts made with REAL strawberries and topped with a lemon glaze.
 These Strawberry donuts are completely Gluten-free & Vegan.
-They are made with natural sweeteners, maple syrup, and coconut sugar, so you can enjoy a healthy-ish dessert.
+They are made with natural sweeteners so you can enjoy a healthy-ish dessert!

 It’s full-on strawberry season in southern California right now.
 That means big, juicy, ripe strawberries that are red all the way through and leave trickles of strawberry juice on your chin with every bite!
 I absolutely LOVE strawberries whether it is on an acai bowl, in a smoothie, or in this case in a donut!